aws-samples/net-modernization/CFN/README.md

 ## Modernization-Resources-CFN.yml
    This template defines most resources you need for the workshop.
 It is one of templates referred by the Workshop-CFN.yml.
 This template cannot be run seperately, since it is dependent on other templates which are not provided in this repository.
 To provision resources you need for the workshop, please build up a CloudFormation template using Workshop-CFN.yml.

-## Modernization-CodePipeline-CFN.yml
+## Dev folder
-   This template is for internal use.
+   This folder is for internal use.
 Workshop participants can ignore it.